peterdsharpe/AeroSandbox/README.md

 }
 ```

-As the MIT License applies, use AeroSandbox for anything you want (commercial or noncommercial).
-Attribution is strongly appreciated but not required.

 Commercial users: I'm more than happy to discuss consulting work for active AeroSandbox support if this package proves helpful - use the email address in the header of this README to get in touch.

-### License
+#### License

-[MIT License, terms here](LICENSE.txt).
-Basically: use AeroSandbox for anything you want; no warranty express or implied.
+[MIT License applies, full terms here](LICENSE.txt).
+In short: use AeroSandbox for anything you want (commercial or non-commercial).
+AeroSandbox is released in hope that it will be useful but without any warranty of merchantability (either express or implied).

+If you use AeroSandbox, attribution is appreciated.

 ## Stargazers over time